Our suggestions on how to use SwipedOn for the GDPR

 Here is all the information you need to get started with Visitor Agreements.

 To keep a clean employee list, you can archive employees.
-This will move the employee from the 'Employees' tab into the 'Archive' tab and remove them from the employee In/Out list on the iPad.
+This will move the employee from the 'Employees' tab into the 'Archive' tab and remove them from the employee In/Out list on the iPad or Android tablet.

 Archive can be viewed as a 'soft delete' as the employee's information is still viewable on the Timeline page and in CSV exports.